HectorVilas/lights-out/README.md

 const tiles = targets(".tile");
 ```
 It made the code more "clean" to the view, but maybe it's unnecesary.
 If somebody want to understand the code, they first need to find the `targets` function declaration, so it's not very friendly.
 May restore later.

+Note: I just restored it to the original text.
+I must get used to make my code friendly for other programmers.

+## update 7
+Every time the player clicks on a tile, the "moves" counter will add 1 to it.
+If the player starts a new game, it goes back to zero.